operatortwo/VB_Midi2_Preview/README.md

 Failed to create MidiDesktopAppSdkInitializer
 Press ESC to close the Console
 ````
-We can see the * *BuildFullVersion* * Constant from the Midi2 library
+We can see the *BuildFullVersion* Constant from the Midi2 library
-_Initialization.MidiDesktopAppSdkInitializer.Create()_ fails, since there is no Midi2 on the cpmputer.
+_Initialization.MidiDesktopAppSdkInitializer.Create()_ fails, since there is no Midi2 on the computer.

 - On the Development Computer with Midi2-SDK and Tools installed the following apperars in the Console window